Bombardier Global Express: Design

-The Global Express is a high speed business/corporate aircraft with a range of 6500 nmi at 0.80 Mach, a 51,000 ft service ceiling and a 14 hours endurance.
+The Global Express is a high speed business/corporate aircraft with a range of 6500 nmi at 0.80 Mach, a 51,000 ft service ceiling and a 14-hour endurance.
 The semi monocoque airframe is made of lightweight aluminum alloys and composite materials.
 It has a low wing, tricycle landing gear and fuselage-mounted engines.

 The clean-sheet design draws upon the earlier Canadair CL-600 and Bombardier CRJ.

 It shares its fuselage cross-section with these aircraft, paired with a new T-tail and wing.

 The latter is a supercritical airfoil with a 35° wing sweep and winglets.

 This flexible wing naturally attenuates turbulence.

 It was initially powered by two BMW-Rolls-Royce BR710 turbofans controlled by FADEC.

 The flightdeck features a six screen Honeywell Primus 2000XP EFIS suite.

 The Global Express was the business jet with the largest cabin, until being surpassed by the later Gulfstream G650.

 It can accommodate 12 to 16 passengers in three cabin sections: mostly a forward four-chair club section, a central four-seat conference grouping and an aft three-place divan facing two chairs.

 Most have a forward galley, crew rest chair and crew lavatory.

 The 10.3-psi cabin pressurization maintains a 4,500-ft. cabin altitude up to FL 450 and 5,680 ft. at the FL 510 ceiling.

 The cabin has an unobstructed length of 14.6 m while the floor is dropped by 51 mm from the Challenger to increase width at shoulder level, while the windows have been repositioned and enlarged by 25%.